 The Scotch Whisky Association (SWA) has released online the big map of Scotch Whisky covering every grain and single malt whisky distillery in Scotland at this point in time.
 Worth downloading and using as reference material for anyone with interest in the subject.

-A copy of the World of Scotch Whisky map is available here to view or download – click here for the SWA link in full detail.
+The World of Scotch Whisky map is available here to view – click here for the SWA link in full detail.

 Scotch whisky can only be made in Scotland and by definition must be distilled and matured (in Scotland) for a minimum of 3 years.
 Scotch Whisky has been made for more than 500 years and uses just a few natural raw materials – water, cereals, and yeast.